 In abstract aerial landscape photography, curating pattern requires a holistic approach.
 Cavernous lines etched into the earth become a pattern when viewed from above.

-Tied to the focal point of an image, emphasis capitalises on our response to certain visual stimuli over others.
+Tied to the focal point of an image, emphasis capitalizes on our response to certain visual stimuli over others.

 The human eye is naturally attracted to highlights.
-By incorporating areas of bright colour within an abstract aerial landscape, a photographer gives visual priority to particular points in an image over others.
+By incorporating areas of bright color within an abstract aerial landscape, a photographer gives visual priority to particular points in an image over others.

 Leading lines, texture and space are other tools that can be used to generate emphasis.

 Rough against smooth, light against dark, contrasting subject matter garners energy and variation within an image.

 Photographing the natural transition between the land and sea or capturing fields regulated by different colors are two examples of incorporating contrast into abstract aerial landscape photography.

 Defined as a state or quality of being one, unity describes the visual relationship between the elements of art and design.
 In photography, unity cultivates elements that work together towards a common goal.